Learning Optimal Topology for Ad-hoc Robot Networks: Methodology

 \subsection{Ground-Truth Optimal Topology Establishment}

 The area around a typical robot may be radially partitioned into three different regions according to the quality of its communication with other peers which reside in those regions.
-In particular, communication quality of a robot is maximum with respect to its peers which are located at a distance not farther than a \textit{connectivity threshold} $\delta > 0$.
-The quality of communication then decreases when the robot is supposed to communicate with a peer whose location is outside of the aforesaid region but closer than the distance $\delta + \epsilon$, where $0<\epsilon<\delta$ is a \textit{tension bound factor}.
-Finally, the robot cannot communicate with its peers whose locations are beyond the boundary of the described region.
-In view of the discussion, we employ $\delta$ and $\epsilon$ to define a robot network. \begin{defn}[Robot Network] Let $\delta$ and $\epsilon$ be connectivity threshold and tension bound factor, respectively, associated with a set of robots
+In particular, communication quality of a robot is maximum with respect to its peers that are located at a distance not farther than a \textit{connectivity threshold} $\delta > 0$.
+The quality of communication then decreases when a robot communicates with a peer located outside of the aforesaid region but closer than the distance $\delta + \epsilon$, where $0<\epsilon<\delta$ is a \textit{tension bound factor}.
+Finally, the robot cannot communicate with its peers whose locations are beyond the boundary of the described region. \begin{defn}[Robot Network] Let $\delta$ and $\epsilon$ be connectivity threshold and tension bound factor, respectively, associated with a set of robots $ \mathscr{R}\!\defeq\!\bigl\{\mathscr{R}_{i} \mathrel{\Big|} i\!\in\!\mathscr{I} \bigr\}, $ where $\mathscr{I}$ is an index set.
+Then, 3-tuple $\mathscr{N}\!\defeq\!(\mathscr{R}, \delta, \epsilon)$ represents a \textit{robot network}.
+We overload the notation $\mathscr{R}_{i}\!\defeq\!(x_{i}, y_{i})$ to also denote the planar coordinate of robot $\mathscr{R}_{i}$. \end{defn} The two definitions below specify the robots that are candidates for reliable connections or critical ones to a peer.
+Critical connections are those whose quality is not ideal. \begin{defn}[Reliable Set] Let $\mathscr{N}\!=\!(\mathscr{R}, \delta, \epsilon)$ be a robot network.
+Then, given a robot $\mathscr{R}_{i} \in \mathscr{R}$, the \textit{reliable set} $\mathscr{R}_{i}^{+}$ is defined as follows.